lukassso/portfolio-blog/src/content/post/writting-is-a-craft.md

 #Writting is a craft

-It starts at school where I told myself I don't have a "gift for words".
-I feel common affliction: fear of writting.
-In the other site after these all years I see that writing is a craft, and I can learn of it based on principles.
+It all began at school when I convinced myself that I didn't possess a 'gift for words.'
+I shared a common affliction: a fear of writing.
+However, over the years, I've come to realize that writing is a craft, something I can learn based on principles.

-From time when I shift to remote working, the ability to communicate clearly in written form becomes more essencial that ever.
-Writting has a two brilliant ways.
+From time when I shift to remote working, the ability to communicate clearly in written form becomes more essencial than ever.
+Writing has a two brilliant ways.
 It is building my personal brand, and in the process it forced me to learn and develop.
-Bingo!
+Isn't it beautiful?
+That's exactly what I needed.

-I would aspire to work in developer relations, to establish myself as a conference speaker or I don't know even dream of authoring a book for tech publisher one day, writing is crucial to achieving those ambition.
+I aspire to work in developer relations, establishing myself as a conference speaker.
+Perhaps, I might even dream of authoring a book for a tech publisher one day.
+Writing is crucial to achieving these ambitions.

-I think, as an engineer, I am drawn to challenging problems.
-Let me split it for small chunks as usuall.
-There are also some striking parallers between writing and programming.
-As with programming, I get better at writting with practice.
-As with programming I often learn new writing techniques through imitation.
-Similar with programming, writing has patterns that can be useful.
-Even though I can spend a whole day struggling with a problem in an article - or with a part of code, only to figure it out immediately after a break.
+I believe, as an engineer, I am naturally drawn to challenging problems.
+Let me break it down into smaller chunks, as usual.
+Interestingly, there are striking parallels between writing and programming.
+Similar to programming, my writing skills improve with practice.
+I often learn new writing techniques through imitation, just as I do with programming.
+Like programming, writing has observable patterns that can be quite useful.
+For example, when I spend an entire day struggling with a problem in an article or a section of code, I often find a solution immediately after taking a break.

 I frankly believe that I need to get better at sharing my knowledge, and writing articles is a key way to do this.
-Whith this in mind, I'll start by breaking down my writting process.
+With this in mind, I'll start by breaking down my writing process.